 I have one: I am not enthused with it, but I sometimes use it when I am playing around the house, just to give me a little more freedom of movement (and allow me to pick up a wine glass without putting the uke down).
 It isn't as good for Flukes either, because of the angled plastic shell, but it's still usable with them.
 I worry that the friction on the sound hole and top may, over the long term, abrade and damage the finish.

 The traditional guitar strap is usually around 2" wide wide, and feels like using a Hummer just to drive to the corner store, a block away.
 It's big and hefty, designed for something much larger and heavier.
-And it doesn't always fit into a uke case very well.
+And it doesn't always fit into a uke case very well (unless you get a thinner, fabric one).

 I found a somewhat smaller strap made from a 3/4" wide strip of leather with a 10" long, 2" wide padded shoulder strap.
 It's a lot more practical for a uke than a 2" wide strap, but still big.
 I use a guitar strap on my Gold Tone banjolele, however, because the BU is heavy and needs the support.